With specialized resources and faculty, students will pursue a focused degree from the following concentration areas.

-The faculty are all active artists, with national and international exhibition records and accomplishments.
-They each maintain a rigorous studio practice reflective of the research commitment of the university.
-Their dedication to their research and art making is rivaled only by their engagement with teaching and learning.
-The Sculpture area’s philosophy of utilizing conceptually appropriate materials and methods is a result of the diverse approaches employed by the faculty in their art work.
+Faculty are all active artists, with nationally and internationally acclaimed exhibition records and accomplishments.
+Each maintain a rigorous studio practice rivaled only by their engagement with teaching and learning.
+As a cohort, faculty exemplify range and expertise, providing the program with a robust arc of building applications.
+The Sculpture area’s philosophy of utilizing conceptually appropriate materials and methods is a direct result of the interdisciplinary approaches employed by the faculty in their artwork.

 Brian KappelB.A. in Art 1998

 Brian is a Portland, Oregon-based artist, graphic designer and a self-described “tinkerer.”
 After a more than 15-year career with Nike, he founded Space Monkey Designs, a firm that is responsible for numerous high-profile designs including VIP event space for ESPN, set design for the Dew Tour and the College Football Playoff suites.